skinnylatte/newpop/src/posts/2016-05-31-kolkata-kalling.md

 12 years ago I came to Kolkata for the same time.
 At the time it was still mostly referred to as Calcutta.

+{% imageFigure "/img/32572077_fc88a27348_o_mnpexg.jpg", "Kolkata street view with pedestrians, vehicles, and weathered facades.", "Kolkata, where every return feels both familiar and new." %}

 The city doesn't change; but you do.

 Every picture I have of it from 12 years ago still looks like it could have been from December, when I last visited.
 Perhaps even today.
 When I land at midnight later, there will not be the crisp, muddled air of the winters I love in that city, just the night time counterpart to the heat that I know will pound on my face, and the ground, sometime in the morning.